 Continuously Integrate the End-to-End Solution

-As shown in Figure 2, continuous integration (CI) and continuous deployment (CD) provides developers with fast-feedback on changes.
-Each change is built quickly and then integrated and tested at the multiple levels, including in the deployment environment.
-CI/CD automates the process to move changes through their stages and respond when a test fails.
+Scaling agility results in many engineers making many small changes that must be continually checked for conflicts and errors.
+Continuous integration (CI) and continuous delivery (CD) practices provide developers with fast feedback (Figure 8).
+Each change is quickly built then integrated and tested at multiple levels, including the deployment environment.
+CI/CD automates the process to move changes across all stages and knows how to respond when a test fails.
 Quality tests for NFRs are also automated.
-While CI/CD strive to automate all tests, some functional (exploratory) and NFR (usability) testing can only be performed manually.
+While CI/CD strives to automate all tests, some functional (exploratory) and NFR (usability) testing can only be performed manually.